tayadavison/PicoCTF_2021/Reverse Engineering/ReverseEngineering.md

 >For what argument does this program print `win` with variables `68`, `2` and `3`?
 File: [chall_1.S](https://mercury.picoctf.net/static/d6c56d724795c006b319c6aa6a09140e/chall_1.S)
 Flag format: picoCTF{XXXXXXXX} -> (hex, lowercase, no 0x, and 32 bits. ex.
 5614267 would be picoCTF{0055aabb})
 Hint: Shifts

+The assembly code give has the following important lines in the main function:

+    bl	    func
+	cmp	    w0, 0
+	bne	    .L4
+	adrp	x0, .LC0

+.LC0 has the string "You win!"
+So we know that we want `adrp x0, .LC0` to execute.
+That means that we need the value returned from func in w0 needs to be 0.

+func looks like this:

+    sub	    sp, sp, #32
+	str	    w0, [sp, 12]
+	mov	    w0, 68
+	str	    w0, [sp, 16]
+	mov	    w0, 2
+	str	    w0, [sp, 20]
+	mov	    w0, 3
+	str	    w0, [sp, 24]
+	ldr	    w0, [sp, 20]
+	ldr	    w1, [sp, 16]
+	lsl	    w0, w1, w0
+	str	    w0, [sp, 28]
+	ldr	    w1, [sp, 28]
+	ldr	    w0, [sp, 24]
+	sdiv	w0, w1, w0
+	str	    w0, [sp, 28]
+	ldr	    w1, [sp, 28]
+	ldr	    w0, [sp, 12]
+	sub	    w0, w1, w0
+	str	    w0, [sp, 28]
+	ldr	    w0, [sp, 28]
+	add	    sp, sp, 32
+	ret

+Working backwards we know that the value returned in w0 is set in the line `sub	w0, w1, w0`.
+So we need w1 and w0 to be equal at that point. w0 holds the value stored in memory at an offset of 12 from the stack pointer (`ldr w0, [sp, 12]`).
+Working back this is set in the second line of func(`str w0, [sp, 12]`) to be the input of the function.
+To find w1 we just need to work through the steps in the func:

+    w0 = 2
+    w1 = 68
+    w0 = w1 << w0
+    w1 = w0
+    w0 = 3
+    w0 = w1/w0
+    w1 = w0

+so w1 = 90.
+Convert to hex and the flag is: `picoCTF{0000005a}`

 *_Taya*